apache/metron/metron-stellar/stellar-common/README.md

     * format - string
     * arguments... - object(s)
   * Returns: A formatted string.

+### `FUZZY_SCORE`
+  * Description: Returns the Fuzzy Score which indicates the similarity score between two strings.
+One point is given for every matched character.
+Subsequent matches yield two bonus points.
+A higher score indicates a higher similarity.
+  * Input:
+    * string - The full term that should be matched against.
+    * string - The query that will be matched against a term.
+    * string - The IETF BCP 47 language code to use.
+  * Returns: An Integer representing the score.

 ### `GEO_GET`
   * Description: Look up an IPV4 address and returns geographic information about it